oswaldochan/5_MassiveData/cap1&2/resumen.md

 ## Chapter 2
 ### What does it mean that "data is raw"
 In a few words, it means that you can deduct more information from it.
 Somehow it means the data is *less processed*, and thus, you can get more insights from it because you have more room to play and experiment with your data.
-Also there exists the concept of *gra
+Also there exists the concept of *granularity*, which means that the data is more crumbled.
+> UNSTRUCTURED DATA IS RAWER THAN NORMALIZED DATA

+and
+>MORE INFORMATION DOESN’T NECESSARILY MEAN RAWER DATA

 ### What does it mean that "data is immutable"